SharvikS/SharvikS/README.md

 I'm a passionate FullStack Developer with a love for designing dynamic and fluid applications.
 I'm currently focused on learning MERN Stack.

-- 👯 I’m looking to collaborate on Web Application & App Development.
+- 👯 I’m looking to collaborate on Web Applications & App Development projects.
 - 💬 Ask me about Computers and Games.
 - 📫 How to reach me: sharviksutar@gmail.com.